jimbaker/talks/cloud-computing-guest-lecture.md

 # IaaS

 * The data center has an API
-* And we can connect to multiple data centers (regions) and availability zones (FIXME check OpenStack vs AWS vs ...)
+* And we can connect to multiple data centers (DCs, aka regions) and availability zones (subdivided DCs)
 * Instead of weeks, we get instances in seconds/minutes
 * Generally using hypervisors, but also lighterweight containers (Docker/Kubernetes), bare metal (OpenStack Ironic)

-* AWS, Azure, Google Cloud, OpenStack
+* AWS, Azure, Google Cloud, OpenStack (such as provided by Rackspace or HP Public Cloud), or on your own DC

-* Key terms: provisioning, discovery, ...
+* Key terms include provisioning, discovery, ...

+# Cloud and the law

+* Data sovereignty/data residency
+* European Court of High Justice recent ruling that bilateral *safe harbor* agreement between US and EU is invalid
+* HIPAA, PII, e-commerce considerations

+# Delegating the hard work to others

+* Early microservices like PayPal - ecommerce is not just for Amazon and its affiliates
+* Cloud services can be used to solve regulatory and legal compliance issues

 # Amazon Web Services - AWS